 Other sites of interest include the National Energy Education Development Project, also known as the NEED Project.

 Energy Saver Infographics

 If you’re looking for tips on saving energy in your home, then the following links are for you:

 Find resources to make your home more energy efficient with the Home Energy Saver web-based do-it-yourself energy audit tool.

-The ENERGY STAR website has an interactive room-by-room tool that shows what you can do in your own home to save energy, save money and help protect our environment.
+The ENERGY STAR Knowledge Center shows what you can do in your own home to save energy, save money and help protect our environment.

 If you have a few minutes and your last 12 months of utility bills, you can use the ENERGY STAR Home Energy Yardstick to compare your home’s energy efficiency to similar homes across the country and get recommendations for energy-saving home improvements.

 Supply your zip code and basic fuel use information about your home and the ENERGY STAR Home Advisor will provide recommended home improvement projects to increase energy efficiency and comfort in the area where you live.